11 Types of Frogs in Connecticut

 This is also one of the types of frogs in Connecticut.
 The wood frog ( Rana sylvatica) is a small, brown frog that only grows about 2.5 inches long.
 They have pale-brown skin, and their eyes are big and red, which makes them look like little bunnies.

-Moving on, wood frogs live all over North America, but they can only survive in areas with lots of trees and water that stays cold throughout the year.
+Moving on, wood frogs live all over North America, but they can only survive in areas with lots of trees and water that stay cold throughout the year.

-Basically, they do this by peeping loudly at night from shallow pools, ditches, and roadside puddles with their bellies sticking out above the surface of the water.
+They do this by peeping loudly at night from shallow pools, ditches, and roadside puddles with their bellies sticking out above the water’s surface.

 Among the first frogs to breed in the springtime, these frogs also produce an unusual sound known as ribbits or peeps.
 For this reason, wood frogs are often called spring peepers.